 When you connect to a VPN server somewhere you use a so-called VPN protocol.
 I will not explain what VPN protocols are at the moment, but you can compare it to different package sending companies.
 When you want to send a package you can decide to ship it with DHL, with GLS or similar companies.
 They all have different functions, insurance policies, speed and of course security policies.
 In the same way, the different VPN protocols have different speeds, they have different security policies and some of them are easier to steal from while others are harder.

 When you connect to a VPN server a virtual tunnel is created.
 All your data is sent through this tunnel and it will end up with the receiver of your data.
 Since the data is encrypted due to the VPN protocol nobody will be able to look at what’s going on in the tunnel, and thus your data will remain safe.

 I have earlier written an article named: VPN for dummies.
 If you want to get an even more detailed description of VPN’s, read that article.

 The opposite of using a VPN

 If you do not use a VPN in an open Wi-Fi network it is like sending packages with pigeons.
-The packages will arrive to its real destination, but along the way it can easily be interrupted and spied on by other interested parts.
+The packages will arrive at its real destination, but along the way, it can easily be interrupted and spied on by other interested parts.
 Who cares if someone spy on you online?
 You might not really care, but do not forget that once you type your password on some website then people can steal that.
 If you like lots of other people use the same password everywhere, then suddenly the one with your password can get access to your email, to your Facebook account and maybe even bank accounts.
 That ain’t so fun anymore.